watts-dev/watts/doc/source/dev/plugins.rst

 code can be done quite easily.

 There are two ways to incorporate new codes into WATTS.
-First, if the code uses a text-based input, the :class:`~watts.PluginTemplate` class can be used to specify the executable, how it should be invoked from a command-line, and a template for the input file.
+First, if the code uses a text-based input, the :class:`~watts.PluginGeneric` class can be used to specify the executable, how it should be invoked from a command-line, and a template for the input file.
 For example, if you have a code called ``goblin`` that should be executed from a command line as: